11 Benefits of Seaweed Fertilizers and How to Use It

-2. Apply the fertiliser weekly through the growing season.
+2. Apply the fertilizer weekly through the growing season.
 For herbs and perennials, apply bi-monthly.
 Feed your containers monthly or not at all in the winter.
 In the early spring and late autumn, feed half solution.

-4. You can buy fortified seaweed where NPK is added. if using a feed of this type, you don't need to supplement.
+4. You can buy fortified seaweed where NPK is added.
+If using a feed of this type, you don't need to supplement.

 5. For container gardening, you don't need to foliar spray or mist.
 Exception is in an emergency if a plant shows signs of nutrient deficiency.

 6. Liquid seaweed is better for container gardening than kelp meal.
 Kelp meal needs to be broken down by soil microbes, which are much less in a container media.

 Seaweed can be used straight from the ocean and applied to your garden, or even DIY and prepare it as a storable fertilizer yourself.
 Instructions can be found on the internet.
 Getting seaweed directly from the ocean is not available to the majority of people, so I will not cover it here.
 Different preparations of seaweed are available in stores where most of us will be getting our seaweed fertilizers.